p-lnhrt/ddog-homework/problem-2/README.md

 * `--tmp`: Path to a local directory where the downloaded data should be temporarily stored (Default: *./tmp*).
 * `--players`: Minimum number of players a team triple should contain to be returned (Default: 50).
 * `--sink`: Output sink for the computed list of triples.
-Either "console" (default) to print to the standard output or a local path to an output text file.
+Either "console" (default) to print to the standard output or a local path to an output text file in an already-existing directory (Ex: */path/to/dir/results.txt*).
 * `--keep`: Whether the temporary directory and its content should be kept after running (Default: Content is dropped).

 Requested year range should be included within the 1871-2014 range.

+**WARNING**: The temporary directory where the data is downloaded is removed by default (unless the `--keep` flag is added) whether an exception is raised or not.
+In particular, do not write the results in this specific temporary directory.

 CLI documentation is also available through:
 ```bash